What is Ultrasonic Sensor: Working Principle & Applications

 Tank level:

-Measuring the liquid level in a tank is like a level meter.
-However, in this case, the fluid may be freshwater, corrosive chemicals, or flammable fluids.
-In contrast to optical sensors and float switches, ultrasonic sensors are not in contact with liquids, which means less corrosion.
+Measuring liquid levels in tanks is similar to using a level meter.
+However, in this scenario, the fluid could be freshwater, corrosive chemicals, or flammable liquids.

 Web-guiding systems: